Joint Statement on Mosquito Control in the United States

 Web site: http://npic.orst.edu/ Exit

-Information on mosquito control programs can also be obtained from the American Mosquito Control Association (AMCA) website.
-Exit This site also lists many county mosquito agencies.
+Information on mosquito control programs can also be obtained from the American Mosquito Control Association (ATop of PageMCA) website.
+This site also lists many county mosquito agencies.